Ukraine viewpoint: Novelist Andrey Kurkov

 Mr Putin unexpectedly cut short his last visit to Kiev, going off home in a huff, having cancelled a lunch with Prime Minister Mykola Azarov.

 The Russian prime minister recently made his anti-Ukrainian sentiments even clearer when he announced that Russia would have won World War II even without the participation of Ukrainian soldiers.
-The new Ukrainian government pretended not to have heard this announcement, just as it had ignored the Yanukovych TV parody.'Anti-Ukrainian'
+The new Ukrainian government pretended not to have heard this announcement, just as it had ignored the Yanukovych TV parody.

 The geopolitical position of Ukraine's government is slightly reminiscent of Belarus: siding neither with Russia, nor with the West - the important thing is to stay in power.
 It would not be worth taking this comparison further.